benvneal88/pcm_startlist/README.md

 ## How it Works

-In order to generate a start list, three tables from the PCM database are needed:
+Generating start lists requires three tables from the PCM database:

-- Cyclist - in order to match the start list rider names to PCM riders
+- Cyclist - matching pcm cyclist id using name
-- Team - in order to match the start list teams to PCM teams
+- Team - matching PCM team id using team name
-- Race - in order to generate the correct start list file name (e.g. `top_giro.xml`)
+- Race - identify the correct PCM file for the startm list(e.g. `top_giro.xml`)

+## PreLoaded PCM Databases

+The default application comes already loaded with a set of databases and startlists

+Check data/output/startlists/* for a list of startlists preloaded Check data/dbs/pcm/* for a list of PCM database preloaded

-## Exporting PCM Database
+## Add PCM Database

-To use the application, you need to export your PCM database as an SQLite file.
-Follow these steps:
+To add your own PCM database, first export it to a  SQLite file with these steps

 1. Download `SQLiteExporter.exe`.
 2. Open a command prompt and navigate to the folder containing `SQLiteExporter.exe`.